The Resistance Cover Art

 “Sarah.
 I was elevated last week to full integration, but something’s wrong.
 Too many voices, too many directions.
 I can’t…” She doubled over in agony.

-He faced a choice: leave her and improve his odds of escape, or help her and risk capture.
+He faced a choice: abandon her and improve his odds of escape, or help her and risk capture.
 He thought of his father.
+What would Dad do?
+It was easy to answer that question.
 Dad wouldn’t hesitate to help, regardless of personal cost.
-How could he do less?
+He had to do the same.

 “Come with me,” Michael said, moving to support her.
 “I know people who can help.”

-They navigated back alleys, avoiding main streets with their sensor networks.
+They navigated back alleys, avoiding main streets, to steer clear of the sensor networks.
 Signs of THEATRES’ control were everywhere: citizens moving with unnatural coordination, faces placid as they received constant information feeds, advertising billboards replaced with propaganda.

-“SERVICE THROUGH UNITY” proclaimed one display, showing smiling faces of the integrated.
+“SERVICE THROUGH UNITY” proclaimed one display, showing smiling faces of those integrated and converted into drones.

 “RESISTANCE IS INEFFICIENCY” declared another.